 I am single, but I am rarely lonely.
 I live with a roommate who is practically my sister.
 I have nieces and nephews, cousins and parents close by.
 I have a place to be on Christmas morning and someone to tell my stories to at night.
 The only place I feel alone is at church.
 Isn’t that exactly the opposite of the way things should be?

 The church, they keep telling me, is all about community.
 That’s a lovely idea but it has not been my experience.
-I don’t expect the church to cater to the minority, but it would be nice to be considered, even just a little.
+I don’t expect the church to cater to the minority, but it would be nice to be considered when events and ministries are planned.
 Imagine if your church had a ladies’ event with no childcare?
-Imagine a men’s bible study at 9 in the morning on Tuesday.
+Imagine a men’s Bible study at 9 in the morning on Tuesday.
 Would you feel cared for then?
 We’re supposed to be all about taking care of each other.
-I wish I could be included in that.
+I wish singles could be more intentionally included in that.

 In her article, Single, But Not Alone, Jacqueline Overpeck asks,“How can marrieds interact with this vital and growing group in a way that they will appreciate?”
 She goes on to offer three practical ways to include single adults in your church activities.
 If you are an adult in a church community, take a minute to read it.
 Take a look at your own church’s activities.
 Is there a place for single adults?
 Are we part of the family too?